svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

   - for trying the branch of a PR locally, **instead of using `git trac checkout TICKETNUMBER` or `git trac try TICKETNUMBER`**, use [`git fetch upstream pull/PULL_REQUEST_ID/head:LOCAL_BRANCH_NAME`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally)
     - alternatively, with the [GitHub command-line interface](https://trac.sagemath.org/ticket/34523), use [`gh pr checkout PULL_REQUEST_ID`](https://cli.github.com/manual/gh_pr_checkout)

-### For closing issues, instead of marking it as invalid/duplicate/wontfix and ready for review
+### For closing issues, instead of using the milestone sage-invalid/duplicate/wontfix and setting needs_review
+  - Use one of the resolution labels: `r: duplicate`, `r: invalid` etc.
-  - if you have the rights to do so, simply [close the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/closing-an-issue), add a label to specify the reason (e.g., `r: duplicate`) and maybe add a short comment explaining why the issue has been closed, if that's not already clear from the discussion; optionally, to change the reason for closing the issue, click the arrow next to "Close issue" and select a reason;
+  - Add a comment explaining why the issue has been closed if that's not already clear from the discussion
+  - Users with the necessary permissions can then directly [close the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/closing-an-issue): In the dropdown menu on the "Close issue" button, select "Close as not planned"
-  - otherwise, add a short comment indicating that you think the issue should be closed and someone else with the necessary rights will take care of this.
+  - Otherwise, use the labels "needs review" or "positive review", and someone else with the necessary rights will take care of closing the issue.

-  > If you think an issue has been prematurely be closed, feel free to reopen it.
+If you think an issue has been prematurely be closed, feel free to reopen it.

 ### For organizing projects, instead of using meta-tickets
   - either open an Issue